flavi1/0orZ-framework/README.md

 # Bonus

 * No request object, but wrappers to protect PHP variables.
 We doesn't want to reinvent PHP way to accessrequest values ($_GET, $_POST, $_REQUEST...), we just want to protect them. => Code strongly reusable
 * All classes are externals and standalones.
-Classes are not written for ZoZ, but ZoZ is written for them. => KISS
+Classes are not written for ZoZ, but ZoZ is written for them. => KISS.
+ZoZ is not a library, It's a framework thant implements some libraries.